walidhsn/azureBlobManager/README.md

 ## File Manipulation Services !Services

 The backend provides a set of microservices for file manipulation, including download, upload, update, and delete operations.
-You can leverage these services to manage your files efficiently.
+You can leverage these services to manage your files efficiently, you can upload any type of file (image,video,audio,pdf,txt,....) .

 ## Getting Started